hendry19901990/AlgorithmsUnlocked/README.md

 ### ```Coding is an art.
 It is a passion of high order.```

+I made it to help others learn algorithms in a better way by actual practice while I was preparing for my Google & Facebook SDE interview.
+Proper documentation and regular coding really helped me a lot.
+I hope this repository will help a fellow engineer to learn someting new.

+### What is fulfills?

 Library of algorithms written in pure ```C++ (14)``` & ```C```.
 Some are written in ```Node.js``` Web Interface is written in pure javascript and runs behind a ```Node.js``` server.
 Compile/Build the source code files using ```Cmake```, ```CLang/LLVM``` & ```Mingw64```.